biocypher/biochatter-paper/manuscript.md

 These interactions are handled by a pre-programmed conversational “Assistant,” which dynamically orchestrates LLM agents with distinct tasks using a Python model chaining framework [@{https://python.langchain.com}].
 Using vector database approaches, the user’s prompts can be further supplemented with information extracted from pertinent, user-provided literature (Supplementary Note [In-context Learning]).

+To increase data-awareness of the AI agents, we introduce connectivity to databases, which can extend the long-term memory of the models, semantically ground the biological entities with respect to suitable ontologies, and compare the model's responses to prior knowledge ground truth.
+By integrating a flexible knowledge graph creation framework [@doi:10.1038/s41587-023-01848-y], we allow versatile use cases across the entire research spectrum.
+For example, connecting to a knowledge graph of cell markers based on Cell Ontology [doi:10.1186/s13326-016-0088-7], the task of annotating single cell data sets can be automated and made more reproducible (Supplementary Note [Cell Type Annotation]) by abstracting the pioneering efforts of manually executed studies [@doi:10.1101/2023.04.16.537094].

+Currently, the most powerful conversational AI platform, ChatGPT (OpenAI), is surrounded by data privacy concerns [@{https://www.reuters.com/technology/european-data-protection-board-discussing-ai-policy-thursday-meeting-2023-04-13/}].
+We address this issue in two ways.
+Firstly, we provide access to the OpenAI models through the API (Application Programming Interface), which is subject to different, more stringent data protection than the web interface [@{https://openai.com/policies/terms-of-use}].
+Secondly, we aim to preferentially support open-source LLMs to facilitate more transparency in their application and increase data privacy by being able to run a model locally [@doi:10.1038/d41586-023-01295-4].
+Our orchestration tool supports dozens of LLM providers [@{https://python.langchain.com}], such as the Hugging Face API, which can be used to query the recently released open-source ChatGPT-alternative HuggingChat or any other of the more than 100 000 open-source models on Hugging Face Hub [@{https://huggingface.co/docs/hub/index}].
+Hugging Face also provide an open LLM leaderboard with up-to-date benchmarks of open-source LLMs [@{https://huggingface.co/spaces/HuggingFaceH4/open_llm_leaderboard}].
+Although OpenAI’s models currently vastly outperform any alternatives in terms of both LLM performance and API convenience, we expect many open-source developments in this area in the future.
+Therefore, we support plug-and-play exchange of models to enhance biomedical AI-readiness.

+In the future, we aim to integrate biological prior knowledge representation with LLM reasoning.
+Using the emergent strategies of in-context learning, instruction learning, and chain-of-thought prompting [@doi:10.48550/arxiv.2303.17580], this can enable causal inference on relationships between biological entities, for instance via protein-protein interactions (Supplementary Note [Causal Inference]), and automated validation of literature references provided by the LLM (Supplementary Note [Literature Reference Database]).
+While the current models do not yet appear suited for unsupervised reasoning in the biomedical space, they can already save much time otherwise spent on web and literature searches.
+Additionally, the ChatGSE platform provides a reproducible environment for benchmarking of models and engineered prompts to gauge their biomedical reliability.
+The ability to chain arbitrary types of models enables advanced applications, for instance connecting to visual modalities such as spatial omics.
+We provide further details and application scenarios in our Supplementary Notes.

+While we focus on the biomedical field, the concept of the tool can easily be extended to other scientific domains by adjusting domain-specific prompts and data inputs, which in our framework are accessible in a composable and user-friendly manner.
+The Python library to interact with LLMs, vector databases, and all other features is developed openly on GitHub (https://github.com/biocypher/biochatter), and can be integrated into any number of user interface solutions apart from our own, for instance, INDRA [@doi:10.15252/msb.20177651] and drugst.one [@doi:10.48550/arxiv.2305.15453].
+We develop under the permissive MIT licence and encourage contributions and suggestions from the community with regard to the addition of bioinformatics tool inputs, prompt engineering, safeguarding mechanisms, and any other feature.

+## Author Contributions

+SL conceptualised and developed the platform and wrote the manuscript.
+JSR supervised the project, revised the manuscript, and acquired funding.

+## Acknowledgements
+We thank Hanna Schumacher, Daniel Dimitrov, Pau Badia i Mompel, and Aurelien Dugourd for feedback on the original draft of the manuscript and the software.

+## Conflict of Interest
+JSR reports funding from GSK, Pfizer and Sanofi and fees from Travere Therapeutics, Stadapharm and Astex Pharmaceuticals.

 ## References {.page_break_before}

 <!-- Explicitly insert bibliography here -->